 Her eponymous experiment enabled her colleagues to win the Nobel Prize in Physics in 1957.
 Although Wu’s contributions were unacknowledged, she was later awarded the Wolf Prize in Physics and was elected to be the first female president of the American Physical Society.

-Often referred to as “The First Lady of Physics”, Wu remained an influential figure of the physics community until her retirement in 1981.
+Often referred to as “The First Lady of Physics”, Wu remained an influential figure in the physics community until her retirement in 1981.
 She devoted much of her later time to educational programs for girls in STEM both in the US and China.

 These individuals have had an immeasurable impact on STEM, and their leadership has paved the way for the next generation.
 As we continue to strive for better representation in STEM fields, it is important we push for this equality in all areas of life and condemn all forms of racism and discrimination.
 Diversity in our workplace and society is what makes us better, and we will continue to do our part to create a more just world.